Breo Ellipta powder

 - An increase in how often people got pneumonia was seen with Breo Ellipta powder.
 There was also an increase in hospitalization from pneumonia.
 Some cases were fatal.
 Discuss any questions or concerns with your doctor.

 - Use caution if you switch from an oral steroid (eg, prednisone) to Breo Ellipta powder.
 It may take several months for your body to make enough natural steroids to handle events that cause physical stress.
 Such events may include injury, surgery, infection, a sudden asthma attack, or severe fluid or electrolyte loss.
 These may be severe and sometimes fatal.
 Contact your doctor right away if any of these events occur.
 You may need to take an oral steroid (eg, prednisone) again.
 Carry a card at all times that says you may need an oral steroid (eg, prednisone) if any of these events occur.

 - If you have not had chickenpox, shingles, or measles, avoid contact with anyone who does.
+These can be serious or even fatal in some people using medicine like this one.
 Contact your doctor at once if you have contact with anyone who has these infections.

 - Check with your doctor before you receive any vaccine while you are using Breo Ellipta powder.

 - Diabetes patients - Breo Ellipta powder may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.